-Jane Patton (Sr. Campaign Manager at CIEL; Cofounder and Director at No Waste NOLA), Logan Burke, and Sophie Zaken discuss Carbon Capture, Storage and Utilization (CCSU), the new "Clean Coal" and yet another tax subsidy for the Fossil Fuel Industry
+Jane Patton (Sr. Campaign Manager at CIEL; Cofounder and Director at No Waste NOLA) joins hosts Logan Burke and Sophie Zaken to discuss Carbon Capture, Storage and utilization (CCSU), the new "Clean Coal," and yet another tax subsidy for the Fossil Fuel Industry.

 Sophie Zaken and Logan Burke learn about Pipeline Regulation, Building Codes, Save our Key Deer, and Stop the 30 Meter Telescope from Professor Marianne Cufone and Loyola Law students Derek Heath, Stacie Osborn, Matthew Thompson, and Justin Macadangdang.

 Host Sophie Zaken discusses the work of Southeast Climate & Energy Network (SCEN) to provide strategic coordination among organizations in the Southeast to secure fair, just and science-based climate and energy policies with Executive Director, Alexander Easdale.

 Host Logan Burke discusses the opportunities around solar power and storage (battery backup) with experts Seth Mullendore and Marriele Mango from Clean Energy Group ahead of their January 15th Smart and Sustainable Cities Committee Meeting presentation for Solar + Storage Day.